danimaniarqsoft/notes/pages/quote.md

 - Melly shum #quote
 	- if your best experiences in life are all vacations, then maybe you shouldn't return to work tomorrow
 - Nic Fleming
-	- "The Bonus Myth" It may come as a shock to many to learn that a large and growing body of evidence suggests that in many circumstances, paying for results can actually make people perform badly, and that the more you pay, the worse they perform.
+	- "The Bonus Myth" It may come as a shock to many to learn that a large and growing body of evidence suggests that in many circumstances, paying for results can actually make people perform badly, and that the more you pay, the worse they perform. #quote